lidimayra/from-rails-to-spring-boot/README.md

 }
 ```

-Note that we're using GET method in here.
+Note that we're using GET method here.
 That's because in this example, our
 app is a monolith and DELETE method is not supported by the browsers.
 In order to
 keep things simple and avoid the addition of a form with a hidden field to
-handle this method (like we did when updating), this one is being used as a GET.
+handle this method, this one is being used as a GET.
 If this was an API, `@DeleteMapping` would be the ideal option.

 And then we can add a link to delete in index page: